NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 *Example of the Open-CRAVAT interface*

 ### Open-CRAVAT Store
 As of May 2019, the Open-CRAVAT Store has 65 annotators, converters, and visualization widgets available for use.
 Annotators range from genomic feature insights to population-level frequencies and clinical interpretations.
 Convertors take input in forms other than VCF (Variant Cell Format), such as dbSNP rsid and 23andMe formats, and make them compatible to Open-CRAVAT.
 There are currently three visualization widgets that can be downloaded: a summary of the top genes ranked by total variants, a haplotype information widget, and an embedded interactive genome visualization component developed by [Integrative Genomics Viewer (IGV)](https://github.com/igvteam/igv.js).
+Items in the store range from 2 KB to 29 GB, and they can be individually downloaded according to the user's research interests.

 ![alt text](images/store_front_page.png)
 *Home Page for the Open-CRAVAT store*